emilyng-sz/whatsapp_chats_data_development/README.md

 # Whatsapp Chat Data Development

 ## Introduction
-* This repository contains the codes used to convert html Whatsapp Chat data into xlsx.
-* This was done for a research project led by Tel Aviv University.
+This repository contains the codes used to convert html Whatsapp Chat data into xlsx, as part of a research project led by Tel Aviv University.

 ## Overview of the project
 ### `aws_translate_multiprocess.py`: